-The European Union and Strategic Competition research programme focuses on the European Union and its role in the context of growing strategic competition.
+The European Union and Strategic Competition research programme focuses on the EU and its global and regional role in the context of increased strategic competition.
+The Programme Director is Juha Jokela.

-1. EU’s global role and possibilities for action in the context of strategic competition
+- EU’s external action in times of strategic competition

-The programme takes part in major European research networks and continues to expand and reinforce this cooperation.
+The programme takes part in major European research networks and continues to expand and reinforce cooperation with both Finnish and international research institutions.

 Networks